braccinocorto/MLOpsZoomcamp/README.md

 # MLOpsZoomcamp

-This folder conains the submissions of the MLOPSzoomcamp homeworks.
+This folder contains the submissions of the 2023 MLOpsZoomcamp homeworks.